-Any member of our group (being our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006);
+- Any member of our group (being our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006);

 We may disclose your personal data to third parties:

-In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.
+- If we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

 Where we store your personal data

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our websites; any transmission is at your own risk.
+Although we do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our websites; any transmission is at your own risk.
 Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.

 Protecting your information

 Our websites use up to date industry procedures to protect your personal data.
 We also protect the security of your data during transmission using secure encryption protocols.
 We may vary this in the future if we feel you will benefit from greater security whilst using our websites.